California Milk Processor Board

 The California Milk Processor Board is a nonprofit marketing board funded by California dairy processors and administered by the California Department of Food and Agriculture.
 It is most well known for its Got Milk? advertising campaign.

+History

-The organization was created in 1993 to counter falling sales of milk as Americans switched to soft drinks, health drinks, and other beverages.
+The California Milk Processor Board was created in 1993 to counter falling sales of milk, as Americans switched to soft drinks, health drinks, and other beverages.

+It is funded by all California milk processors and administered by the California Department of Food and Agriculture.

 The board is separate from the California Milk Advisory Board, which created the Happy Cows campaign and supports the Californian dairy industry.

+Up until 2004, California dairy farmers, co-funded the Got Milk? campaign through Dairy Management Inc.